AaronPB/force_platform/README.md

 It supports currently the following sensor types:
 - Phidget-Bridge compatible load sensors.
 (Requires Phidget dependency)
-- Tao Robotics IMU sensors.
+- Taobotics IMU sensors.
 (Requires MRPT dependency)

 ## Setup
 To use this project, clone it and install the project requirements.